device42/device42-docs/docs/apps/application-groups/calculation-rules.md

 Toggle on the **Store and Display Connection Metadata** option to display communication lines and data (like the IP address and port) between boxes in the Application Group chart.

   ![Connection Metadata](/assets/images/calculation-rules/viz-metadata.png)

+## Running **Calculation Rules**

+**Enabled** Calculation Rules are processed nightly at 2 AM.

+Run one or many Calculation Rules to generate Application Groups and Suggestions.

+- Click the **Process Now** button at the top-right of a saved Calculation Rule to run it immediately.

+  <ThemedImage
+    alt="Docusaurus themed image"
+    sources={{
+      light: useBaseUrl('/assets/images/calculation-rules/process-now-light.png'),
+      dark: useBaseUrl('/assets/images/calculation-rules/process-now-dark.png'),
+    }}
+  />

+- Select one or more Calculation Rules from the Application Groups list page and select **Run Background Processing** from the **Actions** dropdown.

+  <ThemedImage
+    alt="Docusaurus themed image"
+    sources={{
+      light: useBaseUrl('/assets/images/calculation-rules/run-background-processing-light.png'),
+      dark: useBaseUrl('/assets/images/calculation-rules/run-background-processing-dark.png'),
+    }}>

 ## Charts